tdrave/w3schools-CRUD/README.md

-# W3schools
+# Install W3schools

+run 'npm install' (If you have errors: search on google!)

-1. ## Backend server
+1. ## Run backend server

 Edit the username, password and database in the backend.js file

 Run `node backend.js` to start the backend server, it will listen for POST requests on port 3000 by default.

-2. ## Frontend
+2. ## Run frontend

-FIRST TIME: run 'npm install'. --> errors: search on google

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.